joshwapiano/sky_notes/Tensorflow_intro.md

 - Restore the weights: we start a Session and restore the weights of our graph inside that Session
 - Remove all metadata useless for inference: Here, TF helps us with a nice helper function which grab just what is needed in your graph to perform inference and returns what we will call our new “frozen graph_def”
-- Save it to the disk, Finally we will serialize our frozen graph_def ProtoBuf and dump it to the disk
-- Note that the two first steps are the same as when we load any graph in TF, the only tricky part is actually the graph “freezing” and TF has a built-in function to do it!
+- Save it to the disk, Finally we will serialize our frozen graph_def ProtoBuf and dump it to the disk _Note that the two first steps are the same as when we load any graph in TF, the only tricky part is actually the graph “freezing” and TF has a built-in function to do it!_

+##### How to use the frozen model:
+Naturally, after knowing how to freeze a model, one might wonder how to use it.

+The little trick to have in mind is to understand that what we dumped to the disk was a graph_def ProtoBuf.
+So to import it back in a python script we need to:

+- Import a graph_def ProtoBuf first
+- Load this graph_def into a actual Graph

+See blog link above for code.